 They shouldn’t.
 Scabbing is a normal process in hair transplant surgery.
 You might notice some hair fall, as the scabs fall off, but it is nothing to worry about, as we mentioned above.
 However, the problem arises when the scabs persist existing on your scalp a little too long.
 If after 15 days, they haven’t gone away, you should consult the doctor.
 The scabbing should go away after a certain period of time.
 If you experience, bleeding, oozing, swelling, pain or, in general, a worsening situation, you need to get in touch with the doctor as soon as possible.

 Hair transplant scabs are nothing you should bother about.
 Consultation with a doctor is important if you feel that your wound site is getting worse.
 They will take their time to go away on their own, but you can help speed up the process by following our washing instructions and massaging.
 You might feel the need to use your hands to remove them, but you know there are too many downsides to that.
 Successful recovery can take place if you control your urge to pick at hair transplant scabs.

 You have to remember that they’re there for your protection, eventually.
 Removing them would make your skin vulnerable to infections.
 It is the way the human body works.
 As time passes by, you’ll notice the scabs becoming crustier.
 It’s a good sign and so is itching.
 If at any time, you have questions regarding this, do not hesitate to get in touch with us.
 Longevita will ensure to guide you about the post-op recovery period.
 While you’re healing, the mind can wander to imagine the worst-case scenarios.
 We offer our patients 12-month aftercare just so that you know that we’ve got you covered.
-You can book your aftercare support session with us by clicking this link.
+You can book your aftercare support session with us.